-Study title UK Heart Failure with Preserved Ejection Fraction Registry Short title UK HFpEF Study design Prospective cohort study Study participants Inclusion criteria Written informed consent Diagnosis of HFpEF by a cardiologist with HF expertise, or a primary care physician with HF expertise, or a heart failure nurse Natriuretic peptide levels measured Exclusion criteria LV EF < 40% (at screening or any previous measurement) Known infiltrative cardiomyopathy (e.g., amyloid, sarcoid, lymphoma, endomyocardial fibrosis) Known active myocarditis, constrictive pericarditis, or cardiac tamponade Known genetic hypertrophic cardiomyopathy or obstructive hypertrophic cardiomyopathy 5.
-Known arrhythmogenic right ventricular cardiomyopathy 6.
-Known severe primary valvular heart disease 7.
+Study title UK Heart Failure with Preserved Ejection Fraction Registry Short title UK HFpEF Study design Prospective cohort study Study participants Inclusion criteria Written informed consent 2.
+Diagnosis of HFpEF by a HF specialist (e.g., a cardiologist with HF expertise, a primary care physician with HF expertise, a secondary/tertiary care physician with HF expertise, a HF nurse specialist, a specialist HF pharmacist) Natriuretic peptide levels measured Exclusion criteria 1.
+LV EF ever < 40%.
+(For clarity, patients with a previous LVEF below 40%, which has since improved to above 40%, are excluded) Known infiltrative cardiomyopathy (e.g., amyloid, sarcoid, lymphoma, endomyocardial fibrosis) Known active myocarditis, constrictive pericarditis, or cardiac tamponade Known genetic hypertrophic cardiomyopathy or obstructive hypertrophic cardiomyopathy 5.
+Known arrhythmogenic right ventricular cardiomyopathy Known severe primary valvular heart disease 7.
 Known idiopathic, heritable or drug-induced pulmonary arterial hypertension 8.
 Heart transplantation or ventricular assist device 9.
 Complex congenital heart disease Recruitment will be monitored; the proportion of participants with LV EF 40-49% will be limited to no more than 25% of the cohort.
 Planned sample size The funding from NIHR includes funding for establishing the study infrastructure and recruitment of the first 875 patients.
 Having demonstrated feasibility, further funding will be sought to continue recruitment, aiming for 10,000 patients.
+In July 2024, British Heart Foundation awarded funding to continue recruitment up to 7,000 patients.
 Patient follow-up duration 10 years Research Aims To develop a large, deeply characterised cohort that will be a platform for collaborative clinical and translational HFpEF research, in order to: Reclassify HFpEF into distinct diagnoses, where possible, based on disease mechanisms, clinical factors and outcome.
-Evaluate whether patients in the distinct groups respond differentially to treatments, with the aim of predicting individual patient treatment response.
-3. Create a platform for clinical trials that:

-- a.
-Matches mechanism of action of therapies (new, repurposed or previously discarded) with HFpEF subgroup/anticipated treatment response. - b.
+- 2. Evaluate whether patients in the distinct groups respond differentially to treatments, with the aim of predicting individual patient treatment response. - 3.
+Create a platform for clinical trials that: - Matches mechanism of action of therapies (new, repurposed or previously discarded) with HFpEF subgroup/anticipated treatment response. - b.
 Provides groups of patients readily available for recruitment to trials. - c.
 Has data linkage in place for clinical outcomes. - 4.
 Create a platform for identifying phenotypic and genetic factors that could be used as the basis for: - a.
 Improving understanding of the causes of HFpEF. - b.
 Developing diagnostics. - c.
 Improving risk stratification. - 5.
 Facilitate industry engagement by providing a single point of access for industry.